Taiwanese Representative Office in Lithuania: Present

-Eric Huang, head of Taiwan's representative office in Lithuania, has announced that Taiwan will create an investment of 200 million USD fund, which will be used for investments in the Lithuanian industry.
+Eric Huang, former head of Taiwan's representative office in Lithuania, announced that Taiwan will create an investment of 200 million USD fund, which will be used for investments in the Lithuanian industry.
 And the country has already announced that it has taken over or promises to take over 120 sea containers with Lithuanian goods that China did not allow to enter mainland China.